Here you will find FACTS and frequently asked questions about the Austrian Film Institute’s REGULATIONS regarding green filming, sorted by topic.

 Currently:

-• Criteria catalogue of minimum ecological standards for Austrian cinema film productions ÖFI/ÖFI+ (feature films and documentaries)
+• Criteria catalogue of ecological standards for Austrian cinema film productions ÖFI and ÖFI+ (feature films and documentaries)

-• Criteria catalogue of minimum ecological standards for Austrian cinema film productions ÖFI/ÖFI+// ANIMATION
+• Criteria catalogue of ecological standards for Austrian cinema film productions ÖFI and ÖFI+ for ANIMATION

 • Criteria catalogue of minimum ecological standards for Austrian exploitation funding for cinema releases ÖFI+